ameisner/lsst_decam_recipe/README.md

 ### reference catalogs

-Now we will set up our reference catalogs.
+Now we will set up our reference catalogs, which come from Pan-STARRS.
 Start by doing:

 ```
 mkdir DATA/ref_cats